Identification of Candidate Halos Hosting Massive Black Hole Seeds in the $\textit{Renaissance}$ Simulations with Support Vector Machines: Extended Table

 \section{Extended Table}

 Here we list the full version of Table~\ref{tab:feature_importance_rankings}.
-Again, features that were typically ranked higher across the different methods tested were often features relevant to the DCBH formation: halo mass, metallicity, and LW flux.
-However, other features like the stellar mass, temperature, density, $\mathrm{H}_{2}$ fraction, radial mass flux, and growth rate saw less consistent rankings despite their connection with DCBH formation.
+Again, features that are typically ranked higher across the different methods tested are often features relevant to DCBH formation: halo mass, metallicity, and LW flux.
+However, other features like the stellar mass, temperature, density, $\mathrm{H}_{2}$ fraction, radial mass flux, and growth rate see less consistent rankings despite their connection to DCBH formation.
 This is likely a byproduct of correlations between variables.
-Some variables, such as the spin parameters, the $t_{1}$ tidal eigenvalue, and the velocity fields, typically received middle to low rankings, highlighting their lack of importance.
+Some variables, such as the spin parameters, the $t_{1}$ tidal eigenvalue, and the velocity fields, typically receive middle to low rankings, highlighting their lack of importance.

 \movetabledown=2in \begin{rotatetable*}

 \end{rotatetable*}